 ❓What is Sacramento best known for?

-Sacramento is known for being a diverse city and the home of the California State Capitol, plus many other important landmarks like the California Museum, Crocker Art Museum, California State Railroad Museum, and Old Sacramento State Historic Park.
+Sacramento is known for being a diverse city and the home of the California State Capitol, plus many other important landmarks like the California Museum, California State Railroad Museum, and Old Sacramento State Historic Park.

 🛑 Is Sacramento safe for tourists?

-Yes, it is safe to stay in Sacramento for tourists, of course, the safest district in the city is Downtown Sacramento and most areas in the center.
+Yes, totally!
+There are lots of safe places to stay in Sacramento and the safest district in the city is Downtown Sacramento and most areas in the center.

 I know you have lots of amazing options but here are my two favorite hotels in Sacramento, both located in Downtown